What is a Road Traffic Accident Claim?

 Your lawyer will give you an estimation of how much money you are likely to be paid on completion of a successful claim once they have a better understanding of how extensive your injuries are and the impact they have on your life both since the accident and in the future.

-Is there a time limit to making a claim?
+Is there a time limit to making a road traffic accident claim?

-You have three years from the date of your accident to begin the claim process however we always advise clients to seek legal advice as early as possible.
+You have three years from the date of your accident to begin the claim process.
+We always advise clients to seek legal advice as early as possible.
 Even if you do not feel ready to make a claim, it is beneficial to be aware of your options and the information needed if you do proceed in order to give your claim every chance of success.

 Get in touch with The Compensation Experts today and ask how we can help with our No Win No Fee* compensation claims.
 We are happy to take your call now or, if you prefer, call at a time that suits you.